ahmadismail764/ahmadismail764/README.md

  I'm a passionate passionate **Computer Science and Information Systems Junior** at **Cairo University**.
 With a solid foundation in programming and problem-solving, I'm constantly learning, experimenting, and building projects that bridge the gap between theoretical concepts and real-world applications.

 ## 🚀 About Me
 - 🌱 **Currently Learning**: Advanced programming concepts, data structures, and algorithms.
-Exploring web development, database management, and cloud computing.
+Exploring database management and Golang.
 - 💻 **Programming Skills**:
   - **Languages**: C++, Python.
   - **Technologies & Tools**: Git, Visual Studio Code, SQL.